 Holiday Parks and Camp Grounds

 Staying at a typical New Zealand holiday park in your Camper is a little bit like “glamping” (glamorous camping).

 Holiday Parks are equipped with toilet and shower facilities and you can mostly choose between a powered or non-powered site.
 Prices for Holiday Parks differ with the season and provided amenities.
 During high season, Holiday Parks can be fairly pricy if your traveling on a low budget.
 With our self-contained vehicles, you can save lots of money while staying at DOC campgrounds instead.
 But if you are deciding to spend a few days in a Holiday Parks, you will mostly get a

 Some also offer

 A typical Kiwi holiday park is set in an attractive park-like surrounding with lots of nature right of your doorstep.
-Many are located near the beach, lakes or rivers.
-Your camping spot usually includes your own power plug in and picnic table.
+Many are located near the beach, lakes, or rivers.
+Your camping spot usually includes your own power socket and picnic table.
 You can cook in your campervan or use the communal kitchen – which is a great way to meet other travelers or locals!

 We know, that most travelers love to spend their time in New Zealand with being spontaneous, but please remember: timing is everything planning your Holiday Park Trip during the summer break from around December 26 through January.
 Campsites fill up quickly and reservations in advance become necessary.
-If you want to avoid the crows, we recommend to travel March through May.
-Temperatures will range around 20 degrees, with lot’s of sunshine and less rain.
+If you want to avoid the crows, we recommend traveling March through May.
+Temperatures will range around 20 degrees, with lots of sunshine and less rain.